The wrong investment for Birmingham’s future

 Beltline vs. Birmingham’s Other Transportation Needs

 The Northern Beltline would draw federal funding away from dozens of other transportation priorities in Birmingham.
-The cost of the Beltline alone is nearly a billion dollars more than it would cost to address all of the following unfunded key projects: widening I-65, 20, and 59, fixing Malfunction Junction (the intersection with one of the highest accident rates in the state), and ongoing maintenance and improvements for at least 50 other major highways and connections around the area.
+The cost of the Beltline alone is more than a billion dollars more than it would cost to address all of the following unfunded key projects: widening I-65, 20, and 59, fixing Malfunction Junction (the intersection with one of the highest accident rates in the state), and ongoing maintenance and improvements for at least 50 other major highways and connections around the area.

 Fighting for a Better Choice